1.Blue Cash Preferred® Card from American Express

 Frequently Asked Questions

-The American Express® Gold Card has a welcome bonus of Earn up to 60,000 to 100,000 Membership Rewards® points after spending $4,000 to $6,000 on eligible purchases within the first 6 months.
-You earn 4X points on dining worldwide and U.S. supermarkets (up to $50k/$25k annually), 3X points on flights, and 2X on prepaid hotels via AmexTravel.com.
+The American Express® Gold Card offers a welcome bonus of 100,000 Membership Rewards® points after you spend $6,000 in eligible purchases on your new Card within the first 6 months.